tankibaj/nodejs-app/README.md

 ## Nodejs app
 The repository contains a simple node.js app which generates a web page with the nodejs official logo.
-I use this app to test CI/CD pipeline.

 #### NPM